rust-gamedev/rust-gamedev.github.io/content/news/040/index.md

 focusing on getting the initial items completed, with Grenades, Swords, Crates, and Mines all landing recently.

-With just one more item planned an minimal clean up work, an MVP release is just around the corner!
+With just one more item planned and minimal clean up work, an MVP release is just around the corner!

 _Discussions: [GitHub][jumpy_discussions], [Twitter][jumpy_twitter]_